 For these reasons and many more – TradingView wins again.
 Prices start at FREE, but I recommend the PRO package at $9.95 per month or optimally the PRO+ at $19.95 per month.

-With TradingView, you get broker integration with CQG, OANDA, Poloniex, and Forex.com, you can place trades on charts, and it will take care of Profit & Loss reporting and analysis for you.
-They are adding brokers all the time, and I expect the major global discount brokers soon to be available.
+With TradingView in the USA, you get great broker integration with TradeStation for Stocks and Forex.com (A Great Currency Broker for US Clients).
+In Europe, you have integration FXCM and Saxo Group for currency and CFD trading.
+You can place trades directly from charts, and it will take care of profit & loss reporting and analysis for you.
+The only thing it does not cover is Stock Options trading.
+I expect the major global discount brokers soon to be available.

 How to Paper Trade on TradingView?

 TradingView has implemented paper trading by default for all of its subscription plans.
 So you can paper trade for free with TradingView.
-When you are viewing a chart, simply click the BUY Button and you will be asked to select your broker.
+When you view a chart, simply click the BUY Button and be asked to select your broker.
 Choose the option called Paper Trading.

-The list of fundamentals you can scan & filter on is truly enormous.
-Any idea you have based on fundamentals will be covered.
-They even have insane amounts of economic data like Federal Funds Rates and World Economic Growth, thanks to a connection to the QUANDL database.
+TradingView does an excellent job of making screening for stocks simple.
+My testing shows it excels at screening for technical indicators, providing Real-time scanning and filtering.
+You can scan & filter on over 150 fundamental criteria.
+Any idea you have based on technical analysis will be covered.
+TradingView even has vast amounts of economic data such as Federal Funds Rates and World Economic Growth, thanks to a connection to the QUANDL database.

 Watchlists have fundamentals broken into Performance, Valuation, Dividends, Margin, Income Statement, and Balance Sheet.
 You can set the watchlist and filters to refresh every minute if you wish.